 Creating a “Snack-Size” Report for Brocade’s Demand Gen Campaigns

-A great example of a compelling teaser is the guide I wrote for Brocade, developer of networking solutions including Ethernet fabrics, routers, and switches.
-Dawn DeLaRosa, demand generation manager at Brocade, had a meaty 22-page research report full of data and in-depth analysis on Brocade Ethernet fabric solutions.
+A great example of a compelling teaser is the guide I wrote for a client.
+The demand generation manager had a meaty 22-page research report full of data and in-depth analysis on its Ethernet fabric solutions.
 However, while this report was a good fit for highly technical decision-makers that understood its “speeds and feeds” information, it wasn’t as well-suited for business IT executives who were early in the buying cycle.

-Dawn asked me to create a shorter “teaser” piece that highlighted the most compelling results for business IT decision-makers.
+I was asked to create a shorter “teaser” piece that highlighted the most compelling results for business IT decision-makers.
 The goal was to use this new, more concise guide to entice prospects’ interest and generate well-qualified leads.

-Some of the advantages Brocade realized by repurposing the research report’s content into a teaser guide include:
+Some of the advantages my client realized by repurposing the research report’s content into a teaser guide include:

 • Targeting a new market segment: business IT decision-makers.